 there shall be adequate and sufficient staff to provide services at the CCBHC satellite site;

-all required services should be made available as clinically appropriate to individuals who utilize the CCBHC satellite site(s), however, satellite sites must minimally provide the following services on-site: Screening, Assessment, and Diagnosis; Outpatient Mental Health and Substance Use Disorder Services, Person-Centered and Family-Centered Treatment Planning, and Targeted Case Management;
+all required services should be made available as clinically appropriate to individuals who utilize the CCBHC satellite site(s), however, satellite sites must minimally provide the following services on-site: screening, assessment, and diagnosis; outpatient mental health and substance use disorder services, person- centered and family-centered treatment planning, and targeted case management;

 CCBHC satellite sites must be located within the identified service area and must be within the 30 minute or 30 mile standard for accessibility.
-Exceptions may be approved by the Offices; and
+Exceptions may be approved by OMH and OASAS; and

 CCBHC satellite sites must meet the physical plant requirements for program space set forth in section 600-1.13 of this Subpart.

-A Community Needs Assessment (CNA) shall be conducted as part of an initial certification or recertification to determine staffing, services, community needs including but not limited to language and culture services, locations, service hours and program capacity.
+A Community needs assessment (CNA) shall be conducted as part of an initial certification or recertification to determine staffing, services, community needs including but not limited to language and culture services, locations, service hours and program capacity.
 Such CNA shall be conducted in collaboration with community stakeholders.
 If a CNA has been completed in

 the past year by the community where the CCBHC is located, the CCBHC may decide to augment, or build upon the information already obtained; however, CCBHCs must ensure that the required components of the CCBHC CNA are collected.

 The CNA and related staffing plan will be updated regularly, but no less frequently than every three years.
 If community needs change during the three-year time period, CCBHCs must work with community stakeholders to amend the CNA accordingly.